- How to set up Affiliate Links on Pinterest

 - Don’t engage in spammy behaviour by saving large amounts of unwanted or repetitive content, posting unsolicited commercial messages in comments and descriptions, or by trying to artificially boost views, Pins, comments, or other metrics

 - Don’t use cloaking, off-domain redirects, or any other technical measures to spam users, or to intentionally obscure a Pin’s final destination.
 If you want to use more advanced publishing features such as scheduled pinning, you can use a tool from one of Pinterest’s certified Content Publishing MDPs (Marketing Developer Partners).
-You can find the list of partners here.
+Discover the list of partners.

 Creative Best Practices

-- A guide to Pinterest’s tools, analytics and business features is provided here.
+- Discover the guide to Pinterest’s tools, analytics and business featureshere.